JWST Slew Times and Overheads

 |>3° to 180°||521.216–3840.512|

-Slew time expectations do not have sub-second precision, but these exact values will be charged by APT.
-Linear interpolation is used for distances between those listed in the table.
+Slew time expectations do not have sub-second precision, but values with such precision will be charged by APT.

 Table 2.
 Wait (settling) + guide star acquisition time vs. distance